wendahere/GoGetter/Journal.md

 ### Tuesday 12/01/2021

+Allen finished up the new CAD drawings for the main door, IO door and frame body so that he could send out the drawings to acquire quotations for the powder coating of the components to prevent the frame from any further rusting as well as to give it a uniform and clean look.

 Wen Da worked on the google sheets form and managed to reduce the time to submit a form to below 10 secs.

-Wen Da and Allen watercut aluminum parts and sand blasted all water cut parts.
+Wen Da and Allen water cut aluminum parts and sand blasted all water cut parts.

 ### Wednesday 13/01/2021